Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 Right... but we didn't actually do anything to check that this `any` type was a dog did we...

-We can't... we can't cast something that's definitely a Dog as Cat right?
+We can't... cast something that's definitely a Dog as Cat right?

 Surprise!